gov-vj/Machine-Learning-Projects/Classification/Project 2/README.md

 # Implementing  logistic regression from scratch

-Libaries used: pandas, numpy, json, string, math
+Libraries used: pandas, numpy, json, string, math

 Tools used: Jupyter Notebook(python 3.x)

-I have implemented logistic regression from scratch which not only classify the reviews but also give the probability.
+I have implemented logistic regression from scratch which not only classifies the reviews but also gives the probability.

 x is a vector of 193 unique words such as great, love, etc. and an intercept.